maulberto3/cuda_rust_example/README.md

 9.000000 * 18.000000 = 0.000000
 ```

-Meaing that nvcc compiled cuda code to cuda machine code through rust and then it called nvcc to catually run that compiled code also through rust.
+Meaing that nvcc compiled cuda code to cuda machine code through rust and then rus again called nvcc to actually run that compiled code.